 If you would like a more detailed guide, why not try one of these?

-If you're applying for a job that requires a CRB check, you can watch this video about the CRB from the Home Office website.
+If you're applying for a job that requires a DBS (formerly CRB) check, you can find more information on the Home Office website.